-Why do my emails end up in spam?
+Why are my emails ending up in spam?

-Even if emails are successfully sent via your web hosting, it can happen that they end up in the recipient's spam folder or are not delivered at all.
+Even if emails are successfully sent via your web hosting, it can happen that they end up in the spam folder of the recipient or are not delivered at all.

-The reason for this is the spam filters of the recipient mail servers: they evaluate each message according to a point system (spam score).
-If a certain value is exceeded, the mail ends up in spam.
+The reason for this is the spam filters of the recipient's mail servers: they evaluate each message using a point system (spam score).
+If a certain value is exceeded, the email ends up in spam.

-It is important to distinguish between normal emails (e.g. business correspondence, 1:1 communication) and newsletters or mass mails.
+It is important to distinguish between regular emails (e.g., business correspondence, 1:1 communication) and newsletters or mass emails.

 • Missing authentication

-Without correctly set SPF, DKIM, and DMARC entries, the recipient server cannot verify the authenticity of the mail.
+Without correctly set SPF, DKIM, and DMARC records, the recipient server cannot verify the authenticity of the email.

 • Shared sender IP

 All customers send via the same sender IP.
-If another customer behaves suspiciously, the reputation of all suffers.
+If another customer is flagged, the reputation of all is affected.

 – Too many external links or suspicious attachments.